 WandaVision recap: Daydream believer

 WandaVision has (rightfully) received a lot of praise for creating a compelling story by simply throwing two well-known (yet underserved on the big screen) characters into an unsettling and fully realized sitcom world.
 The '50s-set series premiere threw back to I Love Lucy and the second episode jumped forward to '60s and homaged to Bewitched.
 And the show fully committed to the bits of each era.
-The broad humor was actually funny, and it felt like the writes approached the show like they were writing actual sitcoms, as opposed to writing stories where superheroes are trapped in one.
-However, as I watched the third episode, "Now in Color," which brings the titular couple to the '70s and apes shows like The Brady Bunch and The Partridge Family, I was struck by how WandaVision's has also revived a classic superhero trope that Marvel abandoned 12 years ago.
+The broad humor was actually funny, and it felt like the writers approached the show like they were writing actual sitcoms, as opposed to writing stories where superheroes are trapped in one.
+However, as I watched the third episode, "Now in Color," which brings the titular couple to the '70s and apes shows like The Brady Bunch and The Partridge Family, I was struck by how WandaVision has also revived a classic superhero trope that Marvel abandoned 12 years ago.

 When Iron Man hit theatres in 2008, it sparked a major paradigm shift in the superhero genre with its final scene.
 After the big bad battle, Robert Downey Jr.'s Tony Stark held a press conference where reporters asked if he was Iron Man.
 In a traditional story, he would've denied that, and that's what the S.H.I.E.L.D. suit (Clark Gregg) wanted him to do.
 But Tony declared, "I am Iron Man," blowing up one of the genre's enduring tropes: the secret identity.
 After spending many years watching all of Smallville's supporting characters suffer multiple head injuries to explain why they never witnessed Clark Kent use his powers to save them, that scene felt revolutionary.
 And there was no going back either.
 None of the MCU movies that followed have bothered with secret identities, save Tom Holland's Spider-Man films, but also barely because Peter Parker was outed in the final moments of Spider-Man: Far From Home.
-(Even the Arrowverse's reliance on secret identities has decreased with each passing year to the point that it's a running joke on The Flash that Barry Allen sucks at keeping his side hustle a secret)
+(Even the Arrowverse's reliance on secret identities has decreased with each passing year to the point that it's a running joke on The Flash that Barry Allen sucks at keeping his side hustle a secret.)

 What's interesting about WandaVision, though, is how the show's sitcom setup naturally resurrected the importance of the secret identity, at least for Wanda and Vision, both of whom are seeking a normal life.
 A lot of the humor in the first two episodes is the result of Wanda and Vision trying to hide their powers from their neighbors, and that remains the case as the couple enters the technicolor age and deals with Wanda's surprising and speedy pregnancy.
 Sure, Vision is happy about Wanda's bun in the oven, but he's also very anxious about how quickly it's progressing and thus hiding it from their neighbors.
 Of course, that becomes harder as her pregnancy starts affecting her powers, leading to some hilarious chaos in both their home and the neighborhood: flooding, spazzy appliances, power outages, and spontaneous wardrobe changes.